aristanetworks/avd-workshops/workshops/ansible.md

 ???+ tip "Important Note Before Getting Started"

     This section will make use of the fork of the [Workshops](https://github.com/PacketAnglers/workshops "Workshops Repo on GitHub") GitHub repository that was created during the [Git](git.md) section.
-If you have not created a fork of this repository, and cloned it into your lab environment's VS Code IDE, please do so before moving forward.
+If you have not created a fork of this repository, and cloned it into the `/home/coder/project/labfiles/` directory of your lab environment's VS Code IDE, please do so before moving forward.

 ## What is Ansible